ysmood/algorithm/combination/readme.md

 ## Explain

-Below is a example when n = 5, and k = 3.
+Below is an example when n = 5, and k = 3.
 Here we draw a tree diagram of the combination to show how to compose all combinations manually (_here we add 0 as the root is only for mathematical convenience_):

 ![combination-tree](combination-tree.png)